lif31up/model-agnostic-meta-learning/README.md

 ---

-## Model-Agnostic Meta-Learning for Few-Shot Image Classification
+## MAML and its Variants for FSL Classification
 FSL (Few-Shot Learning) enables models to generalize to new tasks with only a few labeled examples.
 MAML achieves this by optimizing parameters that can quickly adapt to new tasks through gradient-based updates, allowing the model to learn efficiently from limited data.

 * **Task**: classifying image with few dataset.